loicdtx/paperProject/README.md

 ## Project structure for paper projects

+*I spent a lot of time trying to find the optimal way to organize my projects, and I found something that works (at least it works for me), so I thought I'd share it*

 ### What is that ?

 This repository details the project structure I follow for paper projects.
 When working on a scientific publication, it is easy to become overwhelmed by the complexity and diversity of the project itself.
-This may result in large amounts of overhead, looking for the script that produces a certain figure or trying to figure which version of the manuscript is the most up to date.
-With a good structure from the initiation of the project, this overhead can be reduced and time can be spent on doing actual work, rather than figuring which file does what.
-Re-opening a project after 3 months when reviewers comments arrive is then much easier.
+This may result in large amounts of overhead, looking for the script that produces a certain figure or trying to figure out which version of the manuscript is the most up to date.
+With a good structure from the initiation of the project, this overhead can be reduced and time can be spent on doing actual work, rather than figuring out which file does what.
+Re-opening a project after 3 months when reviewers comments arrive is then much easier.r.

 ### Exploring this repository